SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 Start a new analysis:
 ---------------------

+Click on the [Start New Analysis] button.
+This would clear any existing dataset.

 ![](./media/image2.png)
 Select the folder containing all your video ("Top\_folder"), as described before.
 All valid videos in this folder will be listed.
 This may take some time, in particular if the videos are on a remote server.
 After this step, a local copy of the folder path is stored, which speed up data manipulation.
 If you change the content of the video folder, you will need to refresh this list.
 See [Updating Source]().